spectrocloud/librarium/docs/docs-content/clusters/pcg/manage-pcg/registry-override.md

 ---
-sidebar_label: "Override Image Registry Configuration"
+sidebar_label: "Override Registry Configuration"
-title: "Override Image Registry Configuration"
+title: "Override Registry Configuration"
 description: "Learn how to override the image registry configuration for a Private Cloud Gateway (PCG) in Palette."
 hide_table_of_contents: false
 sidebar_position: 60